-- Contact your Academic Professional Tutor (for students training to be teachers), Personal Tutor or a member of academic staff from your course. - Student Success has a range of confidential services which may be helpful including the Welfare Adviser, Counsellor and the Inclusion (Disability) and Mental Health Team.
-The team provides advice, support and guidance for students on inclusionrelated issues, including practical adjustments to your studies. - Accommodation Manager.
-If you are a student living in Halls, our Accommodation Manager provides guidance and support for students experiencing difficulties on campus.
+Contact your Academic Professional Tutor (for students training to be teachers), Personal Tutor or a member of academic staff from your course.

+• Student Success has a range of confidential services which may be helpful including Mental Health & Wellbeing support and the Inclusion (Disability) team.
+The Disability team provides advice, support and guidance for students on inclusion related issues, including practical adjustments to your studies.

+• If you are a student living in Halls, our Accommodation Manager provides guidance and support for students experiencing difficulties within Birmingham Newman Halls of residence.